sychan/kb_sdk_docs/_sources/tutorial/implement.rst.txt

 Return to ``test/module_nameImpl_server_test.py`` and add tests for the functionality we just added above.

 Set ``min_length`` to a value that filters out some contigs but not others.
-In our case, our FASTA only has 2 sequences of lenths 4969811 and 161613.
-An in-between minimum could be 200000.
-To test the upper end, a minimum could be 100000 and a maximum could be 400000
+In our case, our FASTA only has 2 sequences of lengths 4,969,811 and 161,613.
+An in-between minimum could be 200,000.
+To test the upper end, a minimum could be 100,000 and a maximum could be 400,000

 We would expect to keep 1 contig and filter out the other.